 Clastic dike |

-The most fun was when Ed showed us a peculiar characteristic of fossils – unlike rock, if you lick a fossil it will stick to your tongue.
+The most fun was when Ed showed us a peculiar characteristic of fossils that help us identify them.
+Unlike rock, if you lick a fossil it will stick to your tongue.
 Because fossils have that porous structure of the original bone, it draws moisture from your tongue into the pores through capillary action.
 Julia made a tiktok of Ed explaining this phenomena, and it has nearly 20,000 likes!We stayed in Wall, South Dakota, which is known for the ginormous Wall Drug.
-This cowboy-themed drug store is the epitome of American roadside attractions – established in 1931 as a depression-era pharmacy, it lured in customers with miles and miles of hand-painted billboards, free ice water, and 5¢ coffee.
+This cowboy-themed drug store is the epitome of American roadside attractions – established in 1931 as a depression-era pharmacy, it lures in customers with miles and miles of hand-painted billboards, free ice water, and 5¢ coffee.
+The diner inside is like a museum of cowboy art.
 It’s also now famous for its donuts (and boy howdy did I partake!!)

 Fossils are everywhere! |